 My grandmother and her mother had a thing about letters.
 They didn’t just write them, they saved them, they shared them, they reread them.
 Sometimes, as you can see below, they scribbled explanatory notes to future readers on the envelopes.

 Although the letters span a little over 100 years, the majority fall between 1941 and 1945.
-Apparently a world war creates a really urgent need for families to communicate and e-mail and texting were still a half a century in the future and long distance phone calls were difficult and expensive.
+Apparently, a world war creates a really urgent need for families to communicate and e-mail and texting were still half a century in the future and long-distance phone calls were difficult and expensive.
 So, they wrote what they had to say to one another on pieces of paper and then mailed them.
-I know, it’s weird.
-It might help if you think of the letters as e-mail and the cardboard box as a file folder on your hard drive only this file folder is made out of cardboard and instead of being on your hard drive, it was in the attic.
-Like I said… Weird.
+I know… weird.

 This Blog contains two kinds of posts.

-- Stories – These arise out of my research on the letters and our family history.
+- Stories – These arose out of my research on the letters and our family history.

 - Strange Tangents – These entries are irresistible shiny objects that, while I was researching a family story, caught my eye causing me to drop everything I was doing and go chasing after them.

-My Internet explorations almost always start with Google and I am still amazed at the treasures that shows up on its results page.
-That being said, some of my biggest discoveries came from ancestry.com, fold3.com, newspapers.com, and the National Archives site, archives.gov.
+My Internet explorations almost always start with Google and I am still amazed at the treasures that show up on its results page.
+That being said, some of my biggest discoveries came from Ancestry.com, fold3.com, Newspapers.com, and the National Archives site, archives.gov.
 I highly recommend them to anyone on a similar journey.